TheSuperHackers/GeneralsGamePatch/Patch104pZH/ReleaseFiles/English/Changes/v1.0/AllSortedBySeverity.md

 ### 2021-09-11 - Removes kill experience reward of Civilian Repair Pad <a name='link__20210911__308_repair_pad_xp_reward'></a>
 **Changes**

-- **FIX**: The Civilian Repair Pad no longer rewards XP on kill.
+- **FIX**: Destroying a Civilian Repair Pad no longer rewards 200 experience points (XP).
 The Repair Pad can be used in custom maps only.

 **Links**